google-research-datasets/MAVE/README.md

             {
                "value": <attribute value>,
-               "pid": <the paragraph id where the attribute value come from>, "begin": <the begin index of the attribute value in the paragraph>, "end": <the end index (exclusive) of the attribute value in the paragraph>
+               "pid": <the paragraph id where the attribute value come from>, "begin": <the begin character level index of the attribute value in the paragraph>, "end": <the end character level index (exclusive) of the attribute value in the paragraph>
             },
             ...
          ]